 Q. What about snakes and bugs?

 This aspect is much overstated.
 You will rarely see a snake, but if you do, it will most likely be from the safety of your safari vehicle.
 Tents and lodges all have bug screens fitted to windows and doors.
 In most areas where bugs or mosquitoes are prevalent, rooms and tents are also equipped with mosquito nets, adding to the idealistic ambiance.
 Bear in mind that malaria is a threat in most wildlife areas, and it is necessary to consult your doctor for advice before embarking on your safari.

 – The times to visit the Northern Tanzania National parks – March to July

 – The times to visit the Southern Tanzania National parks – March to June

-– Zanzibar and the coast March to June
+– Zanzibar and the coast of March to June

 – Western Tanzania June to October and December to February

 – The times to climb Mt: Kilimanjaro July to September, December-February